 Honshu is Japan's largest island and contains most of the country's best-known cities and destinations.

-Tokyo sits roughly in the the middle on the Pacific coast to the southeast.
+The capital, Tokyo, sits roughly in the the middle on the Pacific coast to the east.

 The island stretches northeast to southwest across 810 miles (1,300km), with the climate cooler in the northern regions (below Hokkaido) and humid and subtropical in the southwest (ahead of Kyushu).

 Still, as it occupies the middle of the Japanese island chain, most of Honshu still has four distinct seasons.

 This means planning a trip to Honshu to experience specific weather can be easily done.
 Just be aware of some seasonal weather patterns, like the annual rainy season (broadly June through to mid-July) and typhoons (at their worst between August and September).

 Although there is some variation at the northern and southern ends of the island, here's a an overview of when the seasons generally fall on Honshu and what to look out for...